MichaelGriswold/SPM/README.md

 Documentation:

 1. Please see our journal article (link-coming) for a full description of the SPM.
-2. The SPM [Pseudo-Code.pdf][] file contains some helpful information and a basic description of the models and fitting algorithms.
+2. The [SPMpseudocode.pdf][] file contains some helpful information and a basic description of the models and fitting algorithms.

 Data: